3 TIPS for How TO BECOME A DIGITAL NOMAD

 I was working on my business.
 I remember spending Christmases, working on my business, building websites and developing social media content.
 All of the things that come along with starting a business and being an entrepreneur and being a digital nomad.
 So, you know, I did try to work for other people and get freelance jobs and things like that.
 But I really have always had this pull to do my own thing.
 I started out selling other people’s products and services until I landed on my own, the webinar, the four hour work week, those things both put me in a new direction, gave me a new mindset reboot and started me on my digital nomadic journey.
 One of the things that I learned from the four hour work week, which had taught me was something called dreamlining.
 And essentially you do, you put a goal out there and you might do like three or four, but I would just start with one goal and you do one thing every day to accomplish that goal.

-For instance, I might say, Hey, if you want to learn how to RV and get started and be a digital nomad and start your own business, or do your own thing, make your own schedule.
-Book a call with me down below this video, I’m going to share my link and we can chat about planning your RV life.
+For instance, I might say, Hey, if you want to learn how to RV and get started and be a digital nomad and start your own business, or do your own thing, make your own schedule. 🤳 BOOK A CALL TO CHAT WITH ME down below this video, I’m going to share my link and we can chat about planning your RV life.
 That would be you taking a step like day one calling me today that would be taking a step or putting a date on the calendar.
 That’s another step.
 So that’s two different days.
 So one is the date on the calendar that you’re going to quit your job or start RV life.
-Another one might be book a call with Brandi.
+Another one might be 🤳 BOOK A CALL TO CHAT WITH ME.
 Another one might be to start your vision board, but either way, the, the goal is to set a goal and then do one thing a day to accomplish that goal.

 So if you looked over 30 days and you looked back, you could see one thing that you’ve done and you would have accomplished a lot more.
 So a lot of small steps to get to one big decision or outcome.
 So let’s say that this is by drawing, okay.
 Let’s say that this is going to be your goal or your outcome, and this is you.
 Okay.
 So if you want to move towards the goal, these are your decisions.
 Okay?
 So here’s you, here’s your goal, here’s your decisions?
 So the question is every time that you make a decision, you need to ask yourself, is this decision moving me towards my goal?
 Or is it detouring, delaying, deferring, causing a problem?
 It’s not heading me towards my goal.
 So every decision you make, is it heading you towards your goal?
 That was just a really big eye opener for me.